Investing in cryptocurrencies comes with significant risk. You could lose all the money you invest. Please read our risk warning here.

 USD Coin (USDC)

 USDC is another huge stablecoin in the crypto market, with a $50,010,212,715 market cap.
-It’s backed by the U.S. dollar and is available on around 34 crypto lending platforms.
+It is accessible on about 34 crypto lending platforms and has U.S. dollar backing.
 Plus, USDC is regulated, thus highly reliable and transparent.

 Binance USD (BUSD)